 The Senior Design Final Presentations are our way of providing a forum in which the project engineers (the students) can communicate their results to the community.

 Every year the departments nominate their best team to present at a college-wide Celebration of Engineering Design event.
-This year’s event will take place on Thursday, June 6, 2019, from 1 - 4:30 p.m.
-View more details on the Celebration of Design Engineering.
+The 2021 Celebration of Engineering Design event took place through Zoom on Thursday, June 3.
+View more details on the Celebration of Engineering Design.